schyen/MetaboMate/README.md

 # MetaboMate
-The R toolbox for NMR-based metabolic profiling
+The R toolbox for NMR-based metabolic profiling, containing functions for performing all steps of the metabolic profiling analysis pipeline.
+This includes reading-in 1D spectra from Bruker file format, data pre-processing, various normalisation methods, unsupervised and supervised multivariate statistical analysis techniques.
+Most of the provided functions can also be used for mass spectrometry data analysis (such as PQN normalisation or mutlivariate statistics).
+All combined with aestethically pleasing visualisations using ggplot2.

 ## Installation
 Installing the MetaboMate package from GitHub requires the developer tools R package: